sulhimaskom/personal-authless/README.md

 *   **Code Style:** The project uses Biome for code formatting and linting.
 The configuration is in `biome.json`.
 *   **Typing:** The project uses TypeScript with strict mode enabled.
 The configuration is in `tsconfig.json`.
-*   **API Interaction**: The project uses the native `fetch` API to interact with the GitHub API.
-No external libraries like `@octokit/rest` are required.
+*   **API Interaction**: The project uses Octokit to access the GitHub API with the per-user OAuth token.
-*   **Authentication**: A GitHub personal access token is required for API authentication.
-This is managed through the `GITHUB_TOKEN` environment variable.
+*   **Authentication**: GitHub OAuth 2.1 (Authorization Code + PKCE via Workers OAuth Provider) is mandatory; never attempt to hard-code tokens.